-Where are my classic Christmas TV show fans?
-Yeah, me too.
-Tops on our list is Rudolph the Red-Nosed Reindeer.
+Tops on our list of classic Christmas TV shows is Rudolph the Red-Nosed Reindeer.
+I think I could quote most of the lines and songs by heart.
 Get ready for a viewing party with this snickerdoole recipe to make Rudolph cookies.
-Plus, we’re sharing how we do reindeer food.
-These crafty ideas that have become surefire hits in our home that we keep revisiting year after year.
+Plus, easy peasy recipe for making your own reindeer food.
+These surefire hits in our home will hopefully become popular in yours.

-Our family loves holiday traditions.
-Elf on the Shelf, the Christmas pickle ornament, and driving around to look at holiday lights.
+What are some of your holiday traditions?
+We like Elf on the Shelf, the Christmas pickle ornament, and driving around to look at holiday lights.
 Oh, and Rudolph the Red-Nosed Reindeer.
 It’s a quintessential holiday special that is must see TV in our home.
 We love cozying up under blankets, drinking hot chocolate, and singing along.

-FYI: Rudolph will air TONIGHT (Saturday, December 10) at 8 p.m.
+FYI: Rudolph will air Saturday, December 9th, 2017 at 8 p.m.
 EST on CBS.
 Set your DVRs or tune in!

 Did you know?
 Fans are the reason the Misfit toys appear in the ending!
 In the original special that aired in 1964, Rudolph, Hermey and Yukon Cornelius promise to return to visit the Island of Misfit Toys, but that doesn’t happen.
 Fans complained to producers via angry letters, so the script was changed.
 In 1965, the special concludes with Santa and the reindeer delivering the Misfits to new homes.
 So that’s what a pre-social media movement looks like!